-Member States must manage the successful integration of migrants into the labour market, which also facilitates their integration into society.
+Member States must manage the successful integration of refugees into the labour market, which also facilitates their integration into society.
+People fleeing Ukraine and political refugees from Russia and Belarus should be welcomed into our labour markets even if they have the firm intention to return to their country of origin when able to do so.
 Employers, trade unions and local entities should work closely with the public authorities to help integration and avoid labour exploitation.